-See Table 22: Recreation sites and trails in the Fort Nelson DFA in Appendix 5 - Criterion 5 Supporting Data for a summary of Recreation sites and trails identified in the SFMP.
-This list of Recreation sites and trails was updated on data provided by the MFLNRORD in 2016.
+See Appendix 5 Table 22: Recreation sites and trails in the Fort Nelson DFA, for a summary of Recreation sites and trails identified in the SFMP.
+This list of Recreation sites and trails was updated based on data provided by the MFLNRORD in 2016.

-5-1.1.4 - Forest management activities will be consistent with Visual Quality Objectives (VQOs)
+29 - Forest management activities will be consistent with Visual Quality Objectives (VQOs)

-Measure 5-1.1.4 Target Results 100 percent of Participants forest operations will be Canfor completed no harvesting or road consistent with the established VQOs for the Fort construction activities during the reporting period.
-Nelson DFA.
-A variance is allowed in the event there is As such there was no potential or actual impact to a compelling forest health or safety concern, and the established VQOs.
+Measure 29 Target Results 100 percent of Participants forest operations will be Canfor completed no harvesting or road consistent with the established VQOs for the Fort construction activities during the rep Nelson DFA.
+A variance is allowed in the event there is As such there was no potential or actual impact a compelling forest health or safety concern, and the established VQOs.
 The indicator is considered appropriate permissions are obtained. achieved.